cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 > [!IMPORTANT]
 > Linked variables (both implicit and explicit ones) reflect the changes made to linked blocks during the execution of the program.
 For example, when `switch1` is linked to the processor, but then is destroyed, the value of `switch1` turns to `null`.
 If the switch is then rebuilt by the user and linked to the processor under the same name, the linked variable will automatically reconnect to the new instance of the switch when it becomes available.
 >
-> It is important to consider that in some cases the new block linked to the processor under the same name as a previously linked and subsequently destroyed block may be of a different type (e.g., replacing sorter `sorter1` with inverted sorter will link the inverted sorter also under the name `sorter1`).
+> It is important to consider that in some cases the new block linked to the processor under the same name as a previously linked and subsequently destroyed block may even be of a different type (e.g., replacing sorter `sorter1` with an inverted sorter will link the inverted sorter also under the name of `sorter1`).
 >
-> When a linked block is stored in a regular variable or program parameter, the variable will always refer to the same instance of the block that was assigned to it.
-When such a block gets destroyed, it still appears to be present (doesn't become `null`), and can only be recognized as destroyed by querying the `@dead` property.
+> When a linked block is stored in a regular variable or program parameter, the variable will always refer to the same instance of the block that has been assigned to it.
+When such a block gets destroyed, it still appears to be present (the variable doesn't become `null`), and can only be recognized as destroyed by querying the `@dead` property.
+>
+> The behavior described above implies that linked variables are essentially volatile: their value may change at any time (when a block is linked or unlinked to/from the current processor).
+Mindustry takes this into account and adds some limited protection to help with typical use-cases that would otherwise be affected by this behavior.
+In case you specifically design a schematic where named linked blocks are expected to be added, removed, or replaced on the fly, it is advisable to declare these variables `volatile` for extended protection.
+Doing so may increase the code size slightly, due to the additional checks performed by Mindcode.

 ### Symbolic link names